FrostX-Official/FrostX-Offical.github.io/lunarilibdocs/docs/download.md

 # How to download LunariLib?
-To download LunariLib, the GuiLib.lua, [click here.](../get scammed, there's no download still)
+There's no download link still, please wait until i will release library properly ;D